History of science and technology in Japan: Military

 Richard Fiedler refined his flamethrower designs, aided by engineer and soldier Bernhard Reddemann.
-The Japanese are credited with the first use of compressed gas to project an inflammable liquid.
+The Japanese are credited with the first use of compressed gas to project a flammable liquid.
 As early as the Russo-Japanese War, the Japanese army discovered that infantrymen were prone to suffer huge losses in front of well-guarded fortresses.
 They used animal organ oil and the kerosene was mixed and ignited, and the harmful gas produced was poured into the Russian defense building to force it to abandon the defense.
-Reddemann's interest in flame weapons had originally been sparked by reports from the battlefields of the 1904-5 Russo-Japanese War.
+Reddemann's interest in flame weapons had originally been sparked by reports from the battlefields of the 190450 Russo-Japanese War.
 During the siege of Port Arthur, Japanese combat engineers had used hand pumps to spray kerosene into Russian trenches.
 Once the Russians were covered with the flammable liquid, the Japanese would throw bundles of burning rags at them.